xuxiyang1993/MCTS-for-Multi-Agent-Computational-Guidance/README.md

 ## MCTS Algorithm
-The whole MCTS algorithm files are under the directory `MCTS\`
+The following codes are related to MCTS algorithm

 `common.py` defines the general MCTS node class and state class